RakhithJK/jgm-pandoc-wiki/Hacking-pandoc.md

 * to get a grip on monads have a look at [Haskell: Understanding_monads](http://en.wikibooks.org/wiki/Haskell/Understanding_monads)

 See also: [[Installing the development version of pandoc 1.10]].

+[[Understanding code snippets]] - a q & a style explanation of code snippets from an Intermediate functional programmer trying to learn Haskell and how to structure a Haskell project.